MildewMan1/Deadlock_Multiplayer/README.md

 any AI that were in the game before the code was input.
 You will need to input this code every time a multiplayer game is started or loaded for it to be in effect.

 Change Log:
+10/27/2020 - 1.0.0.3
+1) Fixed an issue where messages from clients were not getting sent to other clients in 3+ player games.

 10/26/2020 - 1.0.0.2
 1) Fixed a bug with the net message queue not processing for all players when a new turn was started causing the games to be out of sync.